mikejsavage/ggformat/README.md

 }
 ```

-and you can see more examples in basic_examples.cc and
+and you can see more examples in basic_examples.cpp and
-string_examples.cc.
+string_examples.cpp.

 ## Format options